 Rickson C. Mesquita: Associate Professor at the University of Campinas, Brazil

-Meryem Ayşe Yücel: Assistant Professor at the Neurophotonics Center, Boston University, USA
+Meryem Ayşe Yücel: Associate Professor at the Neurophotonics Center, Boston University, USA

 Participants are expected to follow the following guidelines to ensure the smooth running of the project:

 - Teams must submit their results within the prescribed time frame (4 months).